K-12 Leadership Portfolio Requirement

 In creating your artifacts, be choosy.
-Select one that best demonstrates your skills and expertise.
-While you will find that coursework from one course can be used for more than one leadership dimension, you will need to create four different exhibits for your portfolio
+Select those that best demonstrate your skills and expertise.
+While you will find that coursework from one course can be used for more than one leadership dimension, you will need to create six different exhibits for your portfolio

 What happens if portfolio does not meet the criteria of the rubric as determined by Faculty Portfolio Review Committee?

 Students whose work falls short of the criteria will not be recommended for licensure or for the Master’s Degree.
 Students may reapply the following semester and resubmit the portfolio to the Committee if they are enrolled in at least three graduate credits.
-See the portfolio rubric (currently being revised).
+See the portfolio rubric.

 If I am seeking more than one certification, do I need to complete a portfolio for each license?